elpeyotl/nuxtNetlify/content/blog/2023-12-09-the-year-2023-is-drawing-to-a-close.md

 The emerging rock band [RED TAPE REDEMPTION](https://www.theyellinglight.ch/artists/red-tape-redemption) continues its creative journey, proudly presenting their brand-new studio EP, "OLLIE OSBOURNE" on December 1 st. This EP weaves raw guitar riffs with catchy melodies, combining energy and passion in five powerful songs.

-In November, I had the opportunity to take photos at the second Noise Fest featuring KØDE, Powder for Pigeons, and Dÿse.
+In November, I had the opportunity to take pictures at the second Noise Fest featuring KØDE, Powder for Pigeons, and Dÿse.
 A big thanks for this cool assignment, Marc & Hathors!

 Also, big thanks to everyone who came to The yelling light release night with VERWALTZEN, RED TAPE REDEMPTION & JARLS at lokal Winterthur.
 It was a fantastic, yelling night.